top of page

 Waves rolling into Purakaunui Bay with cliffs in the background.

-One of the first decisions when planning a New Zealand trip is whether to focus on the North Island, the South Island, or combine both.
+One of the biggest questions travellers ask when planning a New Zealand trip is whether to focus on the North Island, the South Island, or try to experience both.

-The good news is there’s no wrong choice – just different experiences.
-Each island has its own character, landscapes, and rhythm of travel.
-This guide will help you understand the differences so you can choose the journey that best suits your travel style.
+This guide will help you understand the differences so you can choose the journey that best matches your travel style, interests, and timeframe.

 At a Glance